-A little secret I’ve learned from my younger days of flying long distances is before boarding the plane, I’d throw on a pair of compression socks.
+A little secret I’ve learned from my younger days of flying long distances is to wear a pair of compression socks.

-According to WebMD, “compression stockings can keep your legs from getting tired and achy.
+“compression stockings can keep your legs from getting tired and achy.
 They can also ease swelling in your feet and ankles as well as help prevent and treat spider and varicose veins.
 They may even stop you from feeling light-headed or dizzy when you stand up.”